suhas004/Image-Classification-Using-CNN/README.md

 # Image-Classification-Using-CNN

-A project built to train a model which can recognize pictures of dogs and cats, and make a classification.Trained model with different  CNN architecture models such as Alexnet,Vgg16,inceptionV3,resnet and acheived over 97% with resnet.Created a responsive webapp using html,css,javascript and deployed in heroku webserver
+The project involved training a model to recognize and classify images into specified categories.
+Various CNN architectures were utilized, including AlexNet, VGG16, InceptionV3, and ResNet.
+The model achieved over 97% accuracy with ResNet.
+Additionally, a responsive web application was developed using HTML, CSS, and JavaScript, and it was deployed on the Heroku web server.